domsinclair/art/2023-05-16-artoflogging.md

 This is, arguably, something that the developer writing the code in the first place ought to know and therefore it’s reasonable to argue that asking them to specifically add an attribute to that one piece of code is not really that onerous a job.
 Given that we’ll create a separate logging aspect to providing a record of how long a method took to run, as well as all the other information we are currently collecting.

 In the Metalama.Logging project create a new class called TimedLogAttribute which, just as with the original LogAttribute, will inherit from OverrideMethodAspect.
 To start with copy and paste the code inside your Log Attribute to this class (omitting the interpolatedStringBuilder).
-You’ll see an immediate error with the call to BuilInterpolatedString which we’ll rectify by moving that method to a static helper class so that we don’t have to constantly repeat it.
+You’ll see an immediate error with the call to BuildInterpolatedString which we’ll rectify by moving that method to a static helper class so that we don’t have to constantly repeat it.
 You’ll need to decorate your helper class with the [CompileTime] attribute.

 With that done we’ll make a couple of small changes to our new TimedLogAttribute.